-- 1.7.9 Attractions shall have a reception or interpretation area that is clean, adequately furnished, properly ventilated, lit and comfortable to the visitor. - 1.8 Staffing and Management/Business Practices - 1.8.1 There shall be a structured continuous training programme for management and staff to include customer service, product knowledge, presentation techniques, cultural awareness, historical knowledge and good-hygiene practices to allow them to effectively carry out their duties. - 1.8.2 Staff shall have good communication, interpersonal skills and basic ability to learn. - 1.8.3 Training of staff members shall incorporate the most up-to-date information and must be relevant to the operation of the site. - 1.8.4 A strategic management plan shall be developed for individual attractions. - 1.8.5 Management shall incorporate inputs from other staff members and share the management vision with all employees. - 1.8.6 All staff members and management shall be knowledgeable on procedures and policies of the attractions. - 1.8.7 All activities undertaken by management shall be documented. - 1.8.8 Dress code shall be introduced for staff members. - 1.8.9 Management shall include regular internal audits of the facilities based on the function, nature or manufacturers specifications where applicable, to ensure that quality and safety standards are maintained. - 1.8.10 External audits shall be conducted on an annual basis. - 1.8.11 There shall be continuous internal review of the operation with the view to improve quality.
+- 1.8.1 There shall be a structured continuous training programme for management and staff to include customer service, product knowledge, presentation techniques, cultural awareness, historical knowledge and good-hygiene practices to allow them to effectively carry out their duties. - 1.8.2 Staff shall have good communication, interpersonal skills and basic ability to learn.

-- 1.8.12 Management shall ensure that the aesthetics of the sites is maintained at all times. - 1.8.13 Management shall put systems in place to ensure that the environment of the attractions is in good repair, clean and comfortable at all times to meet visitors' reasonable expectations. - 1.8.14 Management shall ensure that there is adequate staffing at sites especially during peak periods.
+2020 Grenada Tourism Authority (Tourist Accommodation SRO.
+63 and Tourism Enterprise) Regulations 1.8.3 Training of staff members shall incorporate the most up-to-date information and must be relevant to the operation of the site.
+1.8.4 A strategic management plan shall be developed for individual attractions.
+1.8.5 Management shall incorporate inputs from other staff members and share the management vision with all employees.
+1.8.6 All staff members and management shall be knowledgeable on procedures and policies of the attractions.
+1.8.7 All activities undertaken by management shall be documented.
+1.8.8 Dress code shall be introduced for staff members.
+1.8.9 Management shall include regular internal audits of the facilities based on the function, nature or manufacturers specifications where applicable, to ensure that quality and safety standards are maintained.
+1.8.10 External audits shall be conducted on an annual basis.
+1.8.11 There shall be continuous internal review of the operation with the view to improve quality.
+1.8.12 Management shall ensure that the aesthetics of the sites is maintained at all times.
+1.8.13 Management shall put systems in place to ensure that the environment of the attractions is in good repair, clean and comfortable at all times to meet visitors' reasonable expectations.
+1.8.14 Management shall ensure that there is adequate staffing at sites especially during peak periods.